andrew/ultimate-awesome/README.md

 - [Awesome-Multimodal-Reasoning](https://github.com/Video-R1/Awesome-Multimodal-Reasoning) - Collections of Papers and Projects for Multimodal Reasoning.
 - [awesome-omarchy](https://github.com/Wheel-Smith/awesome-omarchy) - A curated list of Omarchy themes.
 Discover, share, and contribute to a growing collection of themes for Omarchy—all in one place.
 Inspired by other awesome lists, this repository helps users explore and enhance their Omarchy experience with beautiful, community-driven themes.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
-- [Awesome-AI-For-Security](https://github.com/AmanPriyanshu/Awesome-AI-For-Security) - A curated list of tools, papers, and datasets for applying AI to cybersecurity tasks.
-This list primarily focuses on modern AI technologies like Large Language Models (LLMs), Agents, and Multi-Modal systems and their applications in security operations.
 - [awesome-robotics-ai-companies](https://github.com/balloch/awesome-robotics-ai-companies) - A living list of important industry innovators in the Robotics and AI space .
 - [awesome-lnbits](https://github.com/cryptoteun/awesome-lnbits) - Awesome projects build on LNBits.
 - [awesome-aws-lambda](https://github.com/danteata/awesome-aws-lambda) - Curated list of Awesome AWS Lambda seed repos, starters, boilerplates, examples, tutorials, components, modules, videos, and anything else in the AWS Lambda ecosystem.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation", accepted by AI Magazine 2024.
 - [awesome-rust-gamedev](https://github.com/nightswatchgames/awesome-rust-gamedev) - A collection about rust gamedev resources.
 - [awesome-for-oneliner](https://github.com/sheepla/awesome-for-oneliner) - 🐚 A list of useful commands in the Unix shell one liner.
+- [awesome-parameter-efficient-fine-tuning-for-foundation-models](https://github.com/thudm/awesome-parameter-efficient-fine-tuning-for-foundation-models) - Parameter-Efficient Fine-Tuning for Foundation Models.
+- [awesome-genkit](https://github.com/xavidop/awesome-genkit) - 🔥 List of Genkit talks, plugins, tools, examples & articles!
+Contributions welcome!.
 - [awesome-computational-geometry](https://github.com/atkirtland/awesome-computational-geometry) - A curated list of awesome computational geometry visualizations, frameworks, and resources .
 - [awesome-oss-fonts](https://github.com/drwpow/awesome-oss-fonts) - A collection of quality open-source fonts (mostly not on Google Fonts).
 - [awesome-iota](https://github.com/ertugrulyilmaz/awesome-iota) - A community driven list of useful IOTA blogs, articles, videos and tools.
 - [Awesome-Causal-RL](https://github.com/familyld/Awesome-Causal-RL) - A curated list of causal reinforcement learning resources.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
 - [awesome-interop](https://github.com/nomad-xyz/awesome-interop) - A curated list of awesome resources and projects that concern blockchain interoperability.
-- [awesome-parameter-efficient-fine-tuning-for-foundation-models](https://github.com/thudm/awesome-parameter-efficient-fine-tuning-for-foundation-models) - Parameter-Efficient Fine-Tuning for Foundation Models.
 - [awesome-steamdeck](https://github.com/wilco42/awesome-steamdeck) - A collection of awesome things regarding Valve's Steam Deck.
 - [awesome-infosec](https://github.com/0xedward/awesome-infosec) - A curated list of awesome infosec blog posts, courses, books and more!.
 - [awesome-extjs](https://github.com/abenhamdine/awesome-extjs) - A curated list of ExtJS resources.